ONLINE HELP

 Special case: RTF control

-The number of characters displayed in an RTF control can differ if this control contains CR characters (Carriage Return).
+The number of characters in an RTF control may be different if it contains Carriage Returns (CR).

-Limitation: Modifying the position of the input cursor
+Limitation: Changing the position of the input cursor

-The position of the input cursor can be modified only if the control is currently in edit.
+The position of the input cursor can be changed only if the control is in edit mode.
 If the control is not in edit mode, the Cursor property returns 0.

-Reminder: To force the input in a control, use ScreenFirst or SetFocusAndReturnToUserInput.
+Reminder: To set focus on a control, use ScreenFirst or SetFocusAndReturnToUserInput.

 Minimum version required